But there’s only one true way to get authentic espresso, and that’s with an espresso machine. Or is there?

 I reviewed several hand coffee grinders that work best with the AeroPress recently.
 You can read my post about it here.

-If you don’t have a grinder available and it isn’t in your budget to buy one, you can buy pre-ground espresso beans.
+If you don’t have a grinder available and it isn’t in your budget to buy one, you can buy pre-ground beans.

 Don’t worry; the coffee gods won’t strike you down if you use pre-ground coffee!
 But you won’t have as rich of a flavor to your espresso.